tymbaca/go-yadt/README.md

 Use package via `yadt` shortcut.

 ### Input `docx` template
-Package needs a `docx` template with placeholder fields.
+Package needs a *template* - `docx` file with placeholder fields.
 You need to specify that fields in curly braces in following format:
 ```
+// template.docx

+// docx text

 Hello, {firstName} {lastName}!
 How do you do?

+// more docx text
 ```

 In this example we have two fields: